+- 6.64.
 Garden planting and boundary treatments, including hedges can be an important wildlife habitat, not only providing food and shelter, but also enabling the free movement of wildlife.
-Where fences and boundary walls are unavoidable they should include features like hedgehog tunnels.

-The Woodland Trust provides guidance on traditional hedge mixes which create a natural screen and include Hawthorn, Blackthorn, Dog rose and Field maple trees which produce easy to manage hedging enabling wildlife to move more freely.

-The Neighbourhood Plan aims to ensure that new dwellings have gardens provided in appropriate for the dwelling size with adequate access for all operating and maintenance needs.
+Where fences and boundary walls are unavoidable they should include features like hedgehog tunnels. - 6.65.
+The Woodland Trust provides guidance on traditional hedge mixes which create a natural screen and include Hawthorn, Blackthorn, Dog rose and Field maple trees which produce easy to manage hedging enabling wildlife to move more freely. - 6.66.
+The Neighbourhood Plan aims to ensure that new dwellings including flatted buildings have gardens/amenity space provided appropriate for the dwelling size with adequate access for all operating and maintenance needs, including appropriate space for waste bins.

-6.5.1 RESIDENTIAL GARDENS AND AMENITY SPACE (POLICY CRAN13)
+RESIDENTIAL GARDENS AND AMENITY SPACE (POLICY CRAN13)